 Steps to Protect Your Claim

-If you have been injured in a slip and fall, take these steps: report the incident to the property owner or manager immediately and request a copy of the incident report.
-Photograph the hazardous condition before it is cleaned up or repaired.
+Report the incident to the property owner or manager immediately and ask for a copy of the incident report.
+Photograph the hazardous condition before it is cleaned up—wide shots and close-ups of the hazard, and photos of your injuries.
 Get contact information from any witnesses.
-Seek medical treatment right away, even if your injuries seem minor initially.
+Seek medical treatment right away, even if injuries seem minor—adrenaline often masks pain.
 Keep all medical records and bills organized.
+Keep a written log of how the injury affects your daily life—missed workdays, pain levels, difficulty sleeping, mood changes.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.